ashfiya015-stack/colorectal-cancer-risk-and-survival-prediction/README.md

 ---

 ##⚠️ Limitations
-This is an observational dataset.
+-This is an observational dataset.

-Associations found in the analysis do not establish causation.
+-Associations found in the analysis do not establish causation.

-The analysis should not be used for individual medical decisions.
+-The analysis should not be used for individual medical decisions.

-Results depend on the quality and completeness of the available dataset.
+-Results depend on the quality and completeness of the available dataset.

-Further statistical or clinical validation would be required for real-world medical applications.
+-Further statistical or clinical validation would be required for real-world medical applications.
 ---

 📚 Skills Demonstrated
-This project demonstrates practical skills in:
+-This project demonstrates practical skills in:

-Data Cleaning
+-Data Cleaning

-Exploratory Data Analysis
+-Exploratory Data Analysis

-Data Quality Assessment
+-Data Quality Assessment

-Descriptive Statistics
+-Descriptive Statistics

-Group-by Analysis
+-Group-by Analysis

-Percentage Analysis
+-Percentage Analysis

-Data Visualization
+-Data Visualization

-Correlation Analysis
+-Correlation Analysis

-Comparative Analysis
+-Comparative Analysis

-Insight Generation
+-Insight Generation

-Python
+-Python

-Pandas
+-Pandas

-NumPy
+-NumPy

-Matplotlib
+-Matplotlib

-Seaborn
+-Seaborn

-Jupyter Notebook
+-Jupyter Notebook

-GitHub Documentation
+-GitHub Documentation
 ---

 ## ⚠️ Disclaimer

-This project is created for educational and portfolio purposes.
+-This project is created for educational and portfolio purposes.
-The analysis presents patterns and associations observed in the dataset and should not be interpreted as medical advice, clinical guidance, or a diagnostic tool.
+-The analysis presents patterns and associations observed in the dataset and -should not be interpreted as medical advice, clinical guidance, or a diagnostic tool.
 ---

 ##👩‍💻 Author